Mustenaka/AdaptorPhysX/README.md

 This project is not finished, i will push it on next spring.

-AdaptorPhysX full name is: Adaptive Physics Extension, abbreviation: APEX. this project try to use PBD (position based dynamics) algorithm to simulate a deformable object with volume or surface, and implement a calculation framework according to PBD calculation rules.
+AdaptorPhysX full name is: Adaptive Physics Extension, abbreviation: APEX. this project try to use PBD (position based dynamics) algorithm to simulate a deformable object(rope, cloth, softbody, fluid) with volume or surface, and implement a calculation framework according to PBD calculation rules.
-PBD algorithm is more used in non-rigid body fabric algorithm, so I decided to try this algorithm applied to the settlement of flexible body.

 What is PBD: https://matthias-research.github.io/pages/publications/posBasedDyn.pdf

 ## Require

  Require unity ECS architecture.
-(Entities is not necessary), plz Windows – Package Manager – Add package from git URL - input: com.unity.jobs
+(Entities is not necessary), plz

+> Windows – Package Manager – Add package from git URL - input: com.unity.jobs

 - com.unity.burst - 1.8.9
 - com.unity.jobs  - 0.70.0-preview.7